asif4318/HackMIT2023Project/README.md

 - **Expanding Platform Compatibility**: We aim to make FinSight available on a wider range of devices and platforms to reach an even broader audience.

-- **

-Enhanced Features**: We plan to continuously improve the app by adding more features and functionality based on user feedback and evolving needs.
+- **Enhanced Features**: We plan to continuously improve the app by adding more features and functionality based on user feedback and evolving needs such as grocery pricing analysis, cash-counting, and many more.

 - **Community Engagement**: Building a strong community around FinSight to gather insights, share experiences, and create a supportive environment for users.

 - **Global Outreach**: Expanding our reach to make FinSight accessible to elderly individuals with visual impairments worldwide.
+The technology we used already supported a plethora of languages, but it is still a continuing journey to reach global inclusivity.

 Thank you for considering FinSight, and we're excited about the journey ahead as we work towards a more inclusive and accessible financial world.